josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Let's ignore all the points above, and assume code written by an LLM is always at least as good as human-authored code, if not better.

-Even in that scenario, we still have a whole bunch of problems.
+Even in that scenario, we still have a whole bunch of problems to deal with before we can actually consider what we're doing _productive_.

 ### Code has never been the bottleneck